Have Questions?

 Educare is 13.6 miles from Spring Hill, TN

-Educare provides addiction treatment and rehabilitation services such as inpatient treatment facilities, outpatient detoxification programs, long term addiction treatment programs, short term drug rehab centers, intensive outpatient treatment, and others to people residing in Spring Hill, TN. and within the surrounding neighborhoods so that they conquer their drug and alcohol abuse issues and find full sobriety.
+Educare provides addiction treatment and rehabilitation services such as inpatient treatment facilities, outpatient detoxification programs, long term addiction treatment programs, short term drug rehab centers, intensive outpatient treatment, and others to people residing in Spring Hill and within the surrounding neighborhoods so that they conquer their drug and alcohol abuse issues and find full sobriety.
 It has services - such as motivational interviewing, trauma-related counseling, 12-step facilitation approach, cognitive/behavior therapy, individual psychotherapy, activity therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Educare believes that complete recovery can only be achieved through highly personalized care.

 In addition, the alcohol and drug treatment facility specializes in many other programs - like active duty military, suicide prevention services, persons with post-traumatic stress disorder, persons with eating disorders, legal advocacy, self-help groups and more - as well as many other treatment methods listed below.
 Further, this addiction treatment program has aftercare programs that work in line with its treatment modalities to make sure that individuals maintain permanent, full, and lasting abstinence and sobriety from alcohol and drugs.